capensis/canopsis/doc/sakura/FR/fr__configurable.rst

 Example of drivers are:

+- FileDriver: dedicated to configuration files.
+- IniDriver: dedicated to ini files.
-- FileDriver : dedicated to condfiguration files.
+- JSonDriver: dedicated to json files.
-- DBDriver : dedicated to configuration database.
+- DBDriver: dedicated to configuration database.